Your blog is a great way to showcase your expertise and get traffic by creating blog posts with valuable content.

-If you are in a highly competitive niche, chances are that there’s already a large amount of high quality posts that’s already ranking in Google.
+If you are in a highly competitive niche, chances are that there’s already a large number of high-quality posts that are already ranking on Google.
 If you are to stand a chance of beating them, you simply have to create better content than them.

 Better content means going more in-depth.
 You’ll need more words and more supportive content on your page.
 We’re talking images, videos, infographics, statistics, and so on.
 You may even want to do some original research and gather your own in-depth findings.

 Whatever the competition has, you simply have to do it at another level above that.

 However, bear in mind that quality is important.
 Put in the effort to ensure that your post is well crafted and not just stuffed with random or irrelevant content.